pirsch-analytics/docs/docs/get-started/fathom-import.md

 ## Failed Import

 If you receive an email telling you that your import has failed, you can delete the incompletely imported stats (under **Danger Zone**) and try again.
 In this case, we recommend that you import your statistics in smaller increments.

+Please ensure that your zip file matches the format described above.

 ## Deleting Imported Statistics